Asif Sinan

-Asif Sinan (Urdu: آصف سنان) is a Pakistan Number1 Jazzical guitarist and singer.
-He is known for blending Indian classical music with jazz, and playing a guitar in the style of a sitar.
+Asif Sinan (Urdu: آصف سنان) is a Pakistan guitarist and singer.
+He is known for blending Indian classical music with jazz, and playing guitar in the style of a sitar.
 Sinan is a graduate of the National Academy of Performing Arts.
 He has earned international recognition and performed at the Goethe Institute and Deutsches MusikFest in Germany, MOCAFest in London, and toured the US sponsored by its Bureau of Educational and Cultural Affairs.

 Early life and education

 Born in Karachi, Sinan began playing guitar at age 13, under the tutelage of Aamir Zaki.
 He later played guitar commercially and in studios.
 In 2004, he enrolled at the National Academy of Performing Arts and completed a four-year program in music, majoring in guitar.
 His teachers included Qamar Allahditta and Afaq Adnan.

 Career

 In August 2013, Sinan released his Eastern classical rendition of Pakistan's National Anthem, drawing media attention for his style of using the guitar like a sitar.
 Many international artists from Germany, India and the United States have worked with Asif Sinan because of his understanding of both Eastern and Western music.
 In 2012, he performed at the Goethe Institute, the Institute of Business Administration, Muhammad Ali Jinnah University and the US consulate in Karachi.
 From February to March 2013, Sinan took part in the US Bureau of Educational and Cultural Affairs' prestigious International Visitor Leadership Program (IVLP), touring the US to perform in New York City, Memphis, Chicago, Milwaukee, Washington DC and Omaha.

 In May 2013, Sinan was invited by the German government and the Goethe Institute to represent Pakistan at the 4-day 'Deutsches MusikFest' in Chemnitz, an annual event drawing more than 150,000 people.
 In October 2013, Sinan was chosen as one of the 10 global artists as a MOCAFellow – an initiative of the World Islamic Economic Forum (WIEF).
-The Forum's annual conference was held at ExCeL London and was attended by Charles, Prince of Wales and 16 heads of state.
+The Forum's annual conference was held at ExCeL London and was attended by the Prince of Wales Charles (now Charles III) and 16 heads of state.
 Sinan performed his famous interpretation of Pakistan's National Anthem at the MOCAFest.

 Since 2012, Sinan has collaborated with the following artists: